-5. In cases of proxy solicitations, the document containing the powers of attorney shall contain or annex the agenda, request for voting instructions and indications of how the proxy is to vote when no other specific instructions have been issued.
-A proxy solicitation shall be deemed to exist whenever any one person represents more than three shareholders.
+5. In cases of public requests for representation, the document containing the power of attorney shall contain or annex the agenda, voting instructions and indications of how the representative is to vote when no specific instructions have been issued.
+A public request shall be deemed to exist whenever any one person represents more than three shareholders.